-Casey Smith previously reported on the Indiana Legislature for The Associated Press.
+Casey Smith focuses on education, courts, environment and election coverage for the Capital Chronicle.
+She previously reported on the Indiana Legislature for The Associated Press.
 Smith has had internships and fellowships at the Investigative Program in Berkeley, California, The Indianapolis Star, the Investigative Reporting Workshop in Washington, D.C., The Washington Post, National Geographic, USA Today and other publications.
 Internationally, she has reported on water quality across South America.
 She holds a master’s degree in investigative reporting and narrative science writing from the University of California/Berkeley’s Graduate School of Journalism.
 She previously earned degrees in journalism, anthropology and Spanish from Ball State University, where she now serves as an instructor of journalism.

 Leslie Bonilla Muñiz

 Leslie covers state government for the Indiana Capital Chronicle with emphases on elections, infrastructure and transportation.
 She previously covered city-county government for the Indianapolis Business Journal.
 She has also reported on local, national and international news for the Chicago Tribune, Voice of America and more.
 She holds an undergraduate degree in journalism from Northwestern University.